 Even though I have many brownies recipes on my site, it still took a few tries to get this one just right.
 For the first attempt, I took inspiration from my favourite Chocolate Raspberry Brownie which makes a deliciously fudgy brownie using real chocolate, cocoa powder AND chocolate chips in the batter.

 While the brownie was lovely, it turned out slightly too cakey – and I lost that all-important brownie crinkle.
-Next, I tried an all-cocoa version, like my favourite One Bowl Brownies.
+Next, I tried an all-cocoa version, like my favourite One Bowl Brownies and my popular Gluten Free Brownies.
 It also tasted good but it didn’t have the depth of chocolate flavour that I craved.

 So in the end, I went back to version 1 but changed things up.
 I added a little more butter to help with the cakey-ness, took out the brown sugar and went with all caster sugar, and mixed the eggs and sugar separately.
 The result?
 Heaven.
 A truly fudgy brownie with a perfect crinkle and SO much chocolate flavour.